Ben Winston: Career

-He has worked with his friend James Corden on many productions including James Corden's World Cup Live (ITV1), When Corden Met Barlow (BBC1), When Robbie Met James (Sky One).
+Winston has worked with his friend James Corden on many productions, including James Corden's World Cup Live (ITV1), When Corden Met Barlow (BBC1), When Robbie Met James (Sky One).
 For Red Nose Day on BBC1, he directed and co-wrote sketches for Gavin & Stacey.
-Ben co-directed the 3D documentary movie, JLS: Eyes Wide Open which opened on over 400 screens across the UK.
-At the time it was the biggest grossing music cinema release of all time in the UK, but was beaten by the next film he produced, the One Direction's film One Direction: This Is Us for Columbia Pictures.
+He co-directed the 3D documentary movie, JLS: Eyes Wide Open which opened on over 400 screens across the UK.
+At the time it was the biggest grossing music cinema release of all time in the UK, but was beaten by the next film he produced, One Direction: This Is Us for Columbia Pictures.